 - Enterprise – Custom Pricing – Adds Custom branding, Data export & detention, SAML, and other security and control features.

-Jira gives managers the ability to see the bigger picture and measure the project’s progress while still being able to track down on the details.
+Jira gives managers the ability to see the bigger picture and measure the project’s progress while still tracking the details.

 Users can create custom workflows for different projects, tasks, subtasks, and issues that match the exact way your team works.
 The flexible dashboards give users the ability to completely personalize how they track projects, create reports, monitor teams, and more.

-Jira can get cluttered easily if you have a lot of subtasks for a master task, which makes the workflow quite tricky to follow.
-Jira also comes with a learning curve, and some find it difficult to understand and even consider it to be a complex solution.
+Jira can get cluttered easily if you have many subtasks for a master task, making the workflow quite tricky to follow.
+Also, it comes with a learning curve, and some find it difficult to understand and even consider it a complex solution.